hadimir22/hadimir22/README.md

 ---

 #### 💼 Work Experience
-In past have worked as a software developer at <a href="https://graphicweave.com/">Graphic Weave</a> and <a href="https://www.goals101.ai/"> Goals 101 Data solutions </a>
+In past have worked as a software developer at <a href="https://graphicweave.com/">Graphic Weave</a> and <a href="https://www.goals101.ai/"> Goals 101 Data solutions </a>.
+Currently I am working as an xR/Virtualization Trainee in <a href='https://www.nokia.com/'>Nokia</a>

 ---